Roll20/roll20-api-scripts/Token-Action-Maker/readme.md

 > *0.2.9, the script will also abbreviate common phrases like "(One Handed)" to "-1H".*
 >
 > *0.3.3, the ability to protect specific token actions was added (put a period after the name).*
+>
+> *0.3.4, added support for the new npc bonus action repeating field.*

 **!ta** This command will create a full suite of token action buttons for a selected character.
 Actions for NPCs and Attacks for PCs.